unjs/unstorage/docs/2.drivers/azure.md

 Learn more about Azure App Configuration.
 ::

-This driver uses the configuration store as a key value store.
+This driver uses the configuration store as a key-value store.
 It uses the `key` as the name and the `value` as content.
 You can also use labels to differentiate between different environments (dev, prod, etc.) and use prefixes to differentiate between different applications (app01, app02, etc.).

 To use it, you will need to install `@azure/app-configuration` and `@azure/identity` in your project: